unoplatform/uno/doc/articles/faq.md

 The latter, however, provides full fidelity with the underlying platform, making it blend easily with native applications.
 While this can be interesting for some kinds of applications, designers usually want to have a branded pixel-perfect look and feel which stays consistent across platforms, where drawing primitives are not available.

-The Uno Platform sits in the middle, using the power of Xaml to provide the ability to custom draw and animate UI, while reusing key parts of the underlying UI Toolkit (such as chrome-less native text boxes) to provide native system interactions support and native accessibility features.
+The Uno Platform sits in the middle, using the power of XAML to provide the ability to custom draw and animate UI, while reusing key parts of the underlying UI Toolkit (such as chrome-less native text boxes) to provide native system interactions support and native accessibility features.

 ## How does my Uno Platform-based application code run on Android or iOS?
 Uno Platform-based applications on iOS and Android are no different than any other Xamarin-based applications.
 See [the details here](https://docs.microsoft.com/en-us/xamarin/cross-platform/app-fundamentals/building-cross-platform-applications/understanding-the-xamarin-mobile-platform).